Corporate Governance Guideline

 - The Audit & Supervisory Board formulates the Evaluation Standards for External Accounting Auditors for selecting external auditor candidates as well as verifying the presence of independence and expertise as noted in the previous paragraph.

-- The Board of Directors and the Audit & Supervisory Board secure sufficient time to ensure high-quality audits; provide external accounting auditors access to management, including the President and CEO and the CFO; secure substantial coordination between external accounting auditors and Audit & Supervisory Board Members, outside directors, and the Internal Audit Department, among others; and establish a structure that can respond to any misconduct, inadequacies or problems pointed out by external accounting auditors.
+- The Board of Directors and the Audit & Supervisory Board secure sufficient time to ensure high-quality audits; provide external accounting auditors access to management, including the President, Representative Director and CEO, and the Managing Director and CFO; secure substantial coordination between external accounting auditors and Audit & Supervisory Board Members, outside directors, and the Internal Audit Department, among others; and establish a structure that can respond to any misconduct, inadequacies or problems pointed out by external accounting auditors.